-In accordance with Section 383(2) of the Companies Act 2014, the auditor, BDO, Statutory Auditors, have indicated their willingness to continue in office.
+In accordance with Section 383(2) of the Companies Act 2014, the auditor, Baker Tilly Ireland Audit Limited, Statutory Auditors, ("Baker Tilly") have indicated their willingness to continue in office.
+Baker Tilly were appointed in December 2024 as the Group's statutory auditor for the financial year commencing 1 January 2024.
+The appointment remains subject to approval by shareholders at the 2025 Annual General Meeting.

-On behalf of the Board Charles Santos Director 26 April 2024
+On behalf of the Board

+Charles Santos

+Director 29 April 2025